 system is a port-based, multilayer switch that supports virtual local area network (VLAN) technology.
 Because hosts within a VLAN can communicate at the data-link layer (Layer 2), a BIG-IP system reduces the need for routers and IP routing on the network.
 This in turn reduces equipment costs and boosts overall network performance.
 At the same time, the BIG-IP systems multilayer capabilities enable the system to process traffic at other OSI layers.
 The BIG-IP system can perform IP routing at Layer 3, as well as manage and secure TCP, UDP, and other application traffic at Layers 4 through 7.
 The following software modules provide comprehensive traffic management and security for all traffic types.
 The modules are fully integrated to provide efficient solutions to meet any network, traffic management, and security needs.

-that help you make the most of network resources such as web servers.
+you make the most of network resources such as web servers.
 Using the powerful Configuration utility, you can customize the way that the BIG-IP system processes specific types of protocol and application traffic.
 By using features such as virtual servers, server pools, profiles, and iRulesTM

 , you ensure that traffic passing through the BIG-IP system is processed quickly and efficiently, while meeting all of your security needs.
 For more information, see the Configuration Guide for BIG-IP® Local Traffic Management

 | || |BIG-IP Application Security Manager The Application Security Manager provides web application and web

 services protection from application-layer attacks.
 The Application Security Manager protects Web applications from both generalized and targeted application layer attacks including buffer overflow, SQL injection, cross-site scripting, and parameter tampering.